Test Game Controller PC: 4 Tools Compared (2026 Guide)

 What do the numbers mean: drift threshold, deadzone, and polling rate?

 Stick drift threshold.
-A new potentiometer stick centres at less than ±0.005 in the W3C Gamepad API's normalised range.
-Wear pushes that number up. ±0.03 is the noise floor most pads sit at when new. ±0.05 is when most games stop hiding drift with default deadzone. ±0.10 is when drift produces visible character movement.
+A new potentiometer stick centres at less than plus or minus 0.005 in the W3C Gamepad API’s normalised range.
+Wear pushes that number up.
+Plus or minus 0.03 is the noise floor most pads sit at when new.
+Plus or minus 0.05 is when most games stop hiding drift with default deadzone.
+Plus or minus 0.10 is when drift produces visible character movement.

 Polling rate.
 Reports per second from controller to host.
 DualSense polls at around 250 Hz over USB and 125 Hz over Bluetooth per the open-source DualSense library.
 Xbox Wireless Controllers poll at 125 Hz Bluetooth, 250 Hz USB.
 Razer’s Wolverine V3 Pro pushes 1000 Hz with the dongle.

 For drift checks, render rate is plenty.
-Drift is constant by definition; you do not need 1000 Hz sampling to see a stick stuck at 0.06.
+Drift is constant by definition, so you do not need 1000 Hz sampling to see a stick stuck at 0.06.

 What about DirectInput vs XInput in 2026?

-DirectInput was Microsoft's controller API from 1995 to 2005.
-Up to eight axes and 128 buttons.
+DirectInput was Microsoft’s controller API from 1995 to 2005, supporting up to eight axes and 128 buttons.
 Old PC games and most flight sticks use it.

-XInput replaced it in 2005 for the Xbox 360 with a fixed layout: two sticks, two triggers, four face buttons, two shoulders, d-pad, start, back, two stick clicks.
-Every Xbox controller since 2005 reports through XInput.
-Most modern PC games target XInput.
+XInput replaced it in 2005 for the Xbox 360, with a fixed layout: two sticks, two triggers, four face buttons, two shoulders, d-pad, start, back, and two stick clicks.
+Every Xbox controller since 2005 reports through XInput, and most modern PC games target XInput.

-Sony pads do not natively speak XInput.
-DualShock 4 and DualSense report through HID.
-To run a Sony pad in an XInput-only game, you wrap it: DS4Windows, Steam Input, or Windows 11's built-in DualShock support.
+Sony pads do not natively speak XInput; DualShock 4 and DualSense report through HID instead.
+To run a Sony pad in an XInput-only game, you wrap it with DS4Windows, Steam Input, or Windows 11’s built-in DualShock support.

-JoyCheck and other W3C Gamepad API testers read whatever the OS exposes through its standard HID interface.
-You see actual values.
+JoyCheck and other W3C Gamepad API testers read whatever the OS exposes through its standard HID interface, so you see actual values.
 If a game misbehaves, the wrapper is the suspect, not the hardware.

 What about specific controllers?

 DualSense and DualSense Edge.
-JoyCheck shows all axes, L2/R2 analog triggers, and the touchpad as a stick.
-Full walkthrough at DualSense calibration in the browser.
+JoyCheck shows all axes, L2 and R2 analog triggers, and the touchpad as a stick.
+The full centring and trigger walkthrough lives in the DualSense calibration guide.

 DualShock 4.
 Same Gamepad API mapping as DualSense.
-Bluetooth pairing is direct on Windows 10 22H2 and later.
+Bluetooth pairing is direct on Windows 10 22H2 and later, and the DualShock tool and vibration reference covers the rumble-test specifics.

 DualShock 3 (PS3 pad).
-Modern Windows does not expose it natively, so you need DsHidMini or ScpToolkit.
-See Sony PS3 game controller on PC.
+Modern Windows does not expose it natively, so you need DsHidMini or ScpToolkit before the browser can read it.

 Xbox Wireless Controller and Xbox 360.
 JoyCheck reads them through standard XInput mapping.
-See Xbox 360 controller diagnostic.
+The legacy pad has its own walkthrough in the Xbox 360 controller diagnostic, and detection failures are covered in Xbox controller not detected.

 8BitDo, GuliKit, Razer, PowerA.
 JoyCheck reads them as whichever controller mode the pad is currently in.